mshanken/thenapadifference/README.md

-# Enter Site name here Promo mini site
+# The Napa Difference, A Promo/Ad mini site

 A new promotional site.